Karlito05/Karlito05/README.md

 # 💫 About Me:
 Hi!
 I’m a student form Czechia.
 I’m 15 years old and i have been coding since I was 9.
-I want to become a fullstack developer.<br>- I am currently working on a Telemetry tool for LeMansUltimate<br>- I am currently learning rust
+I want to become a fullstack developer.
+- I am currently working on a Telemetry tool for LeMansUltimate
+- I am currently learning Rust and React

 # 💻 Tech Stack: